Ross-templates-boiler-plates/Oauth0-template/readme.md

-This sample provides a boiler plate for:
+This Repo provides as sample project that can be used as a boiler plate for:

-- React FrontEnd in using TS
+- React FrontEnd using TS
 - NodeJsBackEnd using Typescript capable of adding unit test with jest
 - FrontEnd can call backEnd

-- refer to readme on FrontEnd and backEnd for more details.
+Refer to readme on FrontEnd and backEnd for more details.